kimpro82/GodSaveTheQueen/PublicDataPortal/README.md

   - `setting.py` : contains parameters controlled by user
   - `key.py` : contain encryption keys (one user has the same keys whatever the data is)
   - `operation.py` : don't need to change the codes of operation part
-- ~~can receive multi-results from one page~~ (next task)
+- ~~Can receive multi-results from one page~~ (next task)
-- do not suspend, by the reason that can be discovered before operation, after operation
+- Do not suspend, by the reason that can be discovered before operation, after operation
-- use file system so that can save partial data even if it stop unexpectedly
+- Use file system so that can save partial data even if it stop unexpectedly

   <details>
     <summary>Codes</summary>